marklister/product-collections/README.md

 In no particular order:

 *  How to incorporate classes that implement ProductN (future case classes)?
+This bug was originally milestoned for scala 2.11 but seems to have been pushed back a bit.
 *  Column access by named method (using macros?)

 Non-goals: